Hexamethylenetetramine

 Hexamethylenetetramine (HMTA), also known as 1,3,5,7-tetraazaadamantane, is a heterocyclic organic compound with diverse applications.
 It has the chemical formula (CH_{2})_{6}N_{4} and is a white crystalline compound that is highly soluble in water and polar organic solvents.
-It is useful in the synthesis of other organic compounds, including plastics, pharmaceuticals, and rubber additives.
+It is useful in the synthesis of other organic compounds, including plastics, pharmaceuticals, explosives, and rubber additives.
 The compound is also used medically for certain conditions.
 It sublimes in vacuum at 280 °C. It has a tetrahedral cage-like structure similar to adamantane.
 The four vertices are occupied by nitrogen atoms, which are linked by methylene groups.
 Although the molecular shape defines a cage, no void space is available at the interior.

 Synthesis, structure, reactivity

 Hexamethylenetetramine was discovered by Aleksandr Butlerov in 1859.

 It is prepared industrially by combining formaldehyde and ammonia:

 The molecule behaves like an amine base, undergoing protonation and as a ligand.
-N-alkylation with chloroallyl chloride gives quaternium-15).
+N-alkylation with chloroallyl chloride gives quaternium-15.

 Applications

 The dominant use of hexamethylenetetramine is in the production of solid (powder) or liquid phenolic resins and phenolic resin moulding compounds, in which it is added as a hardening component.
-These products are used as binders, e.g., in brake and clutch linings, abrasives, non-woven textiles, formed parts produced by moulding processes, and fireproof materials.
+These products are used as binders, e.g. in brake and clutch linings, abrasives, non-woven textiles, formed parts produced by moulding processes, and fireproof materials.